Program Educational Objectives

 - Pursuing life-long learning opportunities

 These objectives are designed to reflect the capabilities our students will develop.
 The skills, knowledge and behavior that students acquire as they move through this program (that is, the expected program outcomes for students graduating with an undergraduate degree in Computer Science or in Information Systems and Technology) are delineated below.
-In particular,

 - Students understand the mathematics and statistics that underlie scientific applications.